UHERO conducts rigorous, independent economic research on issues that are both central to Hawaiʻi and globally relevant.

 UHERO faculty and research fellows serve as Principal Investigators on extramurally funded projects across campus which support UHERO students, staff, and operations.

-To be an internationally recognized leader in independent scholarly economic analysis that is both globally relevant and central to the challenges facing Hawaii and the Asia Pacific region.
+To be an internationally recognized leader in independent scholarly economic analysis that is both globally relevant and central to the challenges facing Hawai‘i.